akolachina/Frequent-item-sets/README.md

  2. Build candidate triples that satisfy this condition
  3. Prune triples based on support_level, to get frequent triples and so on for higher levels

-Efficiency considerations

-1.I read the entire data set into main memory to speed up the implementation.
-However, if the data set is huge, we could read one line at a time from disk, process to count frequency then go back and read next line.

-2.The time taken upto identification of frequent quadruples is within 3 mins on local machine.
-For five and over, it takes longer.
-The biggest time consumption here is to look through all candidate quads for each five group and check if they are a frequent quad.
-If we had a cluster and memory is not a constraint, this check could be avoided to speed up the algorithm.